Skip to main content

 Nonallergic reactions to the flu shot

-Many people have only mild side effects from the flu shot, like local irritation or flu-like symptoms.
+Most people who experience side effects after a flu shot only have mild symptoms, like injection site reactions or flu-like symptoms.
 These symptoms usually go away in 1 to 2 days and can include:

 • Itching